gzt/MixMatrix/README.md

 # matrixdist

-A package for matrix variate distributions, including the normal, $t$, and inverted $t$.
+A package for matrix variate distributions, including the normal, *t*, and inverted *t*.
 Currently with sampling and density functions for those distributions as well as methods for parameter estimation for matrix variate normals with some restrictions on mean and variance parameters.

 See the [vignette](../vignettes/matrixnormal.html) for more.

-I plan to expand this to include EM for parameter estimation with $t$-distributions and introduce some further possible restrictions on variance matrices.
+I plan to expand this to include EM for parameter estimation with *t*-distributions and introduce some further possible restrictions on variance matrices.
 There isn't much R software out there for working with these distributions.
 The excellent [matrixsampling](https://cran.r-project.org/package=matrixsampling) package